Where Do You Read The Meniscus Inside A Graduated Cylinder

 7. Avoid Disturbances:

-• Ensure that the graduated cylinder is placed on a stable, level surface to avoid any vibrations or disturbances that could affect the liquid level.
+• confirm that the graduated cylinder is placed on a stable, level surface to avoid any vibrations or disturbances that could affect the liquid level.
 Even slight movements can cause the meniscus to fluctuate, making it difficult to obtain an accurate reading.

 8. Practice Regularly: